 You will be reimbursed for your participation through gift vouchers worth a total of £20.
-You will receive the voucher at the end of your follow up period, once we have received your completed symptom diary and you have returned any unused medication to the trial team.
+You will receive the voucher at the end of your follow up period, once we have received your completed symptom diary.

 What if there are any problems?